 In addition to tuition, SIT Study Abroad program fees cover room and board throughout the program.
 When room and/or board are not taken with the group, students will be given a stipend to cover related expenses.
 SIT will cover daily commuting costs, if any, and excursions that are part of the normal program itinerary.
-Any domestic travel, interpretation services, or supplies necessary for the ISPF/Internship are the students' responsibility.
+Any domestic travel, interpretation services, or supplies necessary for the ISP are the students' responsibility.
 Please plan accordingly.

-The Swiss franc, denoted CHF (which stands for the Confederation Helvetica franc), is the official currency of Switzerland.
+The Swiss franc, denoted CHF (which stands for the Confoederatio Helvetica franc), is the official currency of Switzerland.
 The Swiss franc is available in banknotes, which bear the value of 10, 20, 50, 100, 200, or 1000 francs.

 If using a debit and/or credit card, you should contact your bank and/or credit card companies regarding your travel plans.
 If you don't inform these companies that you will be away, they will often assume the card has been lost or stolen and will put an immediate hold on the card.
 You should also check on costs of withdrawal, as these costs vary and can sometimes be very expensive.
 Renewing and receiving reissued credit and debit cards while on the program will be an expensive and highly inconvenient process.
 Before you leave for your program, please check the expiration dates on your cards to ensure that they will not expire while you are abroad.
-It is also very important that you make photocopies of all your debit/credit card information and your passport and leave them with someone you trust in case your card(s)/passport is/are lost or stolen.
+It is also very important that you make photocopies of all your debit/credit card information and leave them with someone you trust in case your card(s) is/are lost or stolen.

-Following are suggestions for spending money during the program, including estimates for textbooks, ISPF/Internship related expenses, medical expenses, personal spending, and gifts.
+Following are suggestions for spending money during the program, including estimates for textbooks, ISP-related expenses, medical expenses, personal spending, and gifts.
 Figures are based on recent student evaluations, though individual spending habits vary widely and these costs are averages.

-A suggested total amount of money to budget ranges from US \$3,600 to \$6,600.
-To determine where you might fall in this range, please examine your spending habits during a typical semester at y expenditures you may have on the program, including travel costs for your planned ISPF or a specific personal expense.
-Please note that items that you are used to purchasing in the US, are likely to be more expensive in Switzerland.
+A suggested total amount of money to budget ranges from US \$1,600 to \$4,000.
+To determine where you might fall in this range, please examine your spending habits during a typical semester at your home school and consider any exceptional expenditures you may have on the program, including travel costs for your planned ISP or a specific personal expense.